PalAman-git/EventFlow/README.md

 ### Tasks
 - [x] write get and post method for an event
 - [x] add postgres database using docker
-- [ ] add worker to process the events
+- [x] add worker to process the events
+- [ ] ensure worker delivers event to the consumer

 ## Getting Started